Musicians in residence

 “Learning to play the guitar gives me a sense of worth, like I’ve arrived.
 Playing the guitar is a great coping tool; it enables me to focus and motivates me.
 Being able to pick up the guitar when all is desolate and miserable is important.
 I can vent my frustrations in lyrics – it gives me peace of mind.”
 Participant feedback

-We now have five further prison Musician in Residence placements running in London and the South-East and plan to gradually grow expand the programme to complement our intensive Music in Prisons projects.
-Get to know more about James Dey over a nice cup of tea.
+We now have several prison Musician in Residence placements running and plan to continue gradually expanding the programme to complement our intensive Music in Prisons projects.